ruby/prism/docs/heredocs.md

 ## 4. Lexing the rest of the line

 Once the heredoc has been lexed, the lexer will resume lexing from the `next_start` field.
+Lexing will continue until the next newline character.
+When the next newline character is found, it will check to see if the `heredoc_end` field is set.
+If it is it will skip to that point, unset the field, and continue lexing.